kurikaesu/userspace-tablet-driver-daemon/README.md

 ## Note
 This driver leverages the `wacom` x11 drivers to handle the stylus/digitizer.
 You will need to use `xsetwacom` to configure the digitizer side of things.

+### Note 2
+If you are using an XP-Pen Deco Pro (Small or Medium) the driver no longer needs the wacom X11 drivers for basic functionality.
+The stylus buttons are able to be bound as well and the GUI has been updated to reflect that.
+It is still missing screen assignment and pressure calibration though!

 ## Contributing
 Should you want to contribute there are a few ways to do so.
 - Testing the driver on your Linux distribution.
 If it doesn't work, cut me an issue.